FamilySearch/gedcom5-java/README.md

-The round-trip capability allows anyone to create programs that read gedcom files, do interesting things like generate warnings for suspicious dates in the GEDCOM, allow the user to correct the warnings, and save the information back as a GEDCOM file without loss of information from the original GEDCOM for nearly all GEDCOMs.
+The round-trip capability allows anyone to create programs that read gedcom files, do interesting things like generate warnings for suspicious dates in the GEDCOM, allow the user to correct the warnings, and save the information back as a GEDCOM file without loss of information from the original GEDCOM for the vast majority of GEDCOM files.

 Roadmap
 -------